circlefin/malachite/Docs/architecture/adr-001-architecture.md

 /// This trait allows to abstract over the various datatypes
-/// that are used in the consensus engine. pub trait Context
+/// that are used in the consensus engine. pub trait Context where
-    where
     Self: Sized,
 {
-    type Address: Address;
+    /// The type of address of a validator. type Address: Address;

-    type Height: Height;
+    /// The type of the height of a block. type Height: Height;

-    type Proposal: Proposal<Self>;
+    /// The interface provided by the proposal type. type Proposal: Proposal<Self>;

-    type Validator: Validator<Self>;
+    /// The interface provided by the validator type. type Validator: Validator<Self>;

-    type ValidatorSet: ValidatorSet<Self>;
+    /// The interface provided by the validator set type. type ValidatorSet: ValidatorSet<Self>;

-    type Value: Value;
+    /// The type of values that can be proposed. type Value: Value;

-    type Vote: Vote<Self>;
+    /// The type of votes that can be cast. type Vote: Vote<Self>;

-    type SigningScheme: SigningScheme; // TODO: Do we need to support multiple signing schemes?
+    // TODO: Do we need to support multiple signing schemes?
+    /// The signing scheme used to sign votes. type SigningScheme: SigningScheme;

     /// Sign the given vote our private key. fn sign_vote(&self, vote: Self::Vote) -> SignedVote<Self>;

-    /// Verify the given vote's signature using the given public key.
+    /// Verify the given vote's signature using the given public key. fn verify_signed_vote(
-    /// TODO: Maybe move this as concrete methods in `SignedVote`? fn verify_signed_vote(
         &self,
         signed_vote: &SignedVote<Self>,